Specialization and Integral Closure

-The proof of our main result is based on a vanishing theorem for local cohomology modules; this is natural as the obstruction to specialization of integral closure lives in a cohomology module.
-Thus in Theorem~\ref{H2neg} we consider a ring $R$ as above, an $R$-ideal $I$, the extended Rees algebra $\A=R[It,t^{-1}]$, its integral closure $\overline{\A}$ in $R[t,t^{-1}]$, and an arbitrary homogeneous $\A$-ideal $J$ of height at least 3 containing $t^{-1}$; in this setup we show that the second local cohomology module $H^2_J(\overline{\A})$ vanishes in non-positive degrees.
+The proof of Theorem 2.1 is based on a vanishing theorem for local cohomology modules; this is natural as the obstruction to the specialization of integral closure lies in a cohomology module.
+Thus in Theorem~\ref{H2neg} we consider a ring $R$ as above, a proper $R$--ideal $I$ of positive height, the extended Rees algebra $\A=R[It,t^{-1}]$, its integral closure $\overline{\A}$ in $R[t,t^{-1}]$, and an $\A$--ideal $J$ of height at least 3 generated by $t^{-1}$ and homogeneous elements of positive degree; in this setup we show that the second local cohomology module $H^2_J(\overline{\A})$ vanishes in non-positive degrees.
 Theorem~\ref{extension} about the specialization of $\overline{I}$ follows from the vanishing of this module in degree zero; indeed, the algebra $\overline{\A}$ recovers the integral closures of the powers of $I$ as it coincides with $\overline{\R(I)}$ in non-negative degrees.
-The main idea in the proof of Theorem~\ref{H2neg} is to pass to the graded ring associated to the filtration of fractional powers $\{I^{\frac{n}{e}} | n \geq 0 \}$ and to observe that this ring is reduced for suitable $e$, see Lemma~\ref{S}(b).
-One can then use the fact that the first local cohomology module of a positively graded reduced ring vanishes in negative degrees, which translates into the vanishing of the second local cohomology of $\overline{\A}$ in non-positive degrees.
-Theorem~\ref{H2neg} and its proof essentially go back to Itoh (\cite[Lemma 5]{Itoh}), but special care must be exercised due to the fact that the various integral closures appearing in the proof need not be Noetherian.
+The main idea in the proof of Theorem~\ref{H2neg} is to pass to the graded ring associated to the filtration of fractional powers $\{\left(\overline{I^n} \right) ^{\frac{1}{e}} | n \geq 0 \}$ and to observe that this ring is reduced for suitable $e$ (Lemma~\ref{S}(b)).
+One can then use the fact that the first local cohomology module of a non-negatively graded reduced ring vanishes in negative degrees, which translates into the vanishing of the second local cohomology of $\overline{\A}$ in non-positive degrees.
+Theorem~\ref{H2neg} and its proof essentially go back to Itoh (\cite[Theorem 2 and Lemma 5]{Itoh}), but special care must be exercised due to the fact that the various integral closures appearing in the proof need not be Noetherian.
 Itoh uses this result to prove his theorem about integral closures of powers of complete intersections (\cite[Theorem 1]{Itoh}), described above as Theorem~\ref{Itoh}; his paper \cite{Itoh} is devoted to that proof.
-Based on this theorem, he gives a proof of specialization of integral closures in \cite[Theorem 1]{Itoh1}, but only for parameter ideals in analytically unramified local Cohen-Macaulay rings; thus our main theorem, Theorem~\ref{extension}, was known to Itoh for that class of ideals (or more generally, for complete intersection ideals).
+Based on this theorem, he gives a proof of specialization of integral closures in \cite[Theorem 1]{Itoh1}, but only for parameter ideals in analytically unramified local Cohen-Macaulay rings; thus our main theorem, Theorem~\ref{extension}, was known to Itoh for the class of complete intersection ideals.